 We are committed to maintaining good communications with shareholders.
 The Chairman is responsible for ensuring that appropriate channels of communication are established and that the views of shareholders are made known to the board.
 Shareholders are encouraged to attend the Annual General Meeting of the company where the chair of each of the board committees is available to answer any questions.

-The board continues to be the body accountable for the company’s corporate responsibility programme.
-The board reviews corporate responsibility performance on an annual basis and discusses specific issues throughout the course of the year.
+The board is accountable for the company’s corporate responsibility programme and it reviews performance on an annual basis and discusses specific issues throughout the course of the year.
 A senior management committee is in place to supplement the role of the board and oversee the company’s corporate responsibility.